-The Leibniz Association connects 91 independent research institutes which address issues of international societal importance.
-Leibniz Institutes conduct research, provide scientific and research infrastructures and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.
+The Leibniz Association unites 93 independent research institutes that address issues of international societal importance.
+Leibniz Institutes conduct research, provide research infrastructures and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.

 Leibniz research institutes cover virtually all fields of academic research, ranging from the humanities and social sciences and economics through spatial and life sciences to mathematics, natural sciences, engineering and environmental research.

-The institutes of the Leibniz Association have a firm place in top national and international research.
+Leibniz Institutes have a firm place in top national and international research.
 Leibniz researchers cooperate with institutions across the globe and constantly develop their collaborative partnerships.

-In 2016, Leibniz Institutes were involved in over 4,600 formal international collaborations in 135 different countries.
-In addition, many Leibniz Institutes have established partner sites and maintain research stations abroad.
+Leibniz Institutes are involved in approx. 4,900 international collaborations in 126 different countries.
+In addition, many Leibniz Institutes have established partner sites and maintain research stations abroad (only in German).

-The budget totals 1.8 billion euros (2016) with an equal share (29%) from the Federal Government and the states (Länder).
-Third-party funding amounts to 21 per cent of the total budget.
-20 per cent of the budget is financed from other sources.
+The budget totals over 1.9 billion euros (2017) with an equal share (28%) from the Federal Government and the states (Länder).
+Third-party funding amounts to 22% of the total budget.
+22% of the budget is financed from other sources.